Quiver semi-invariants and SAGBI bases: Abstract

 \section{Abstract}

 We introduce a new combinatorial structure of \emph{linked tableaux}, which generalize the semi-standard tableaux that index a SAGBI basis of the Pl\"ucker coordinate ring of a flag variety.
-We show that linked tableaux index Domokos-Zubkov semi-invariants, which generate the semi-invariant ring of a quiver, which in many cases coincides with the Cox ring of an associated quiver moduli space.
+We show that linked tableaux index Domokos-Zubkov semi-invariants, which span the semi-invariant ring of a quiver.
+The semi-invariant ring of a quiver coincides in many cases with the Cox ring of an associated quiver moduli space.
 We show that these semi-invariants satisfy straightening laws inherited from Pl\"ucker coordinates.
 In the case of the generalized Kronecker quiver, we prove that the semi-invariants associated to semi-standard linked tableaux are a (possibly infinite) SAGBI basis.
 For the generalized Kronecker quiver with dimension vector $(2,2)$, we show that the SAGBI basis is finite and describe it explicitly.